jobinrjohnson/scripts/README.md

 ### Installation

-> Only works on ubuntu distros and ru these commands as root
+> Only works on ubuntu distros and run these commands as root

 Installation.